Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [Protection Ripple in ERP 802.11 WLANs @ _CWNP_](https://www.cwnp.com/uploads/protection_ripple_in_erp_802-11_wlans.pdf) _`whitepaper`_
 - [HT Protection Mechanisms](https://dot11ap.wordpress.com/ht-protection-mechanisms/) _`definitions`_

+## Protection Mechanisms: `CTS` & `CTS-to-Self`

+RTS/CTS are the most used mechanism in Wi-Fi, there's also a mechanism called CTS-to-self that is not a frame defined in the standard, this frame is a CTS frame without a preciding RTS frame, this is usually done by the AP

 ## Protection Modes: `Important Concepts`

 Protection mechanisms cause a STA that is a potential interferer to defer any transmission for a known period of time.
 When these mechanisms are used: